 Treatments

-Though there is no cure for Kufor-Rakeb syndrome, various types of treatments and therapies exist to manage symptoms.
+There is no cure for Kufor-Rakeb syndrome, but treatments are available to manage symptoms.
 As symptom severity and complexity varies widely, management should be tailored to the individual.
 Individuals will benefit from routine follow up by a neurologist for medication management and interval assessment of motor and cognitive functioning.

-Treatment of Kufor-Rakeb syndrome is often similar to treatment of typical Parkinson’s disease and is mainly composed of a combination of two medications called levodopa (L-DOPA) and carbidopa.
+Treatment of Kufor-Rakeb syndrome often resembles treatment of typical Parkinson’s disease.
+Commonly, two medications, levodopa (L-DOPA) and carbidopa, are combined.

-Various therapies also can benefit individuals with Kufor-Rakeb Syndrome.
-In order to address gross motor dysfunction, physical therapy is recommended to maximize mobility and reduce risk of later onset orthopedic complications.
-Occupational therapy is recommended for difficulty with fine motor skills that affect adaptive function, such as feeding, grooming, and dressing.
-Feeding therapy, by an occupational or speech therapist, is recommended for affected individuals who have difficulty feeding due to poor oral motor control.
+Other therapies also may benefit individuals with Kufor-Rakeb Syndrome.
+Physical therapy often is recommended to address gross motor dysfunction, maximize mobility and reduce risk of later onset orthopedic complications.
+Occupational therapy is recommended for difficulty with fine motor skills that affect adaptive function, such as feeding, grooming and dressing.
+Feeding therapy by an occupational or speech therapist is recommended for affected individuals who have difficulty feeding due to poor oral motor control.

 Clinical Trials